As blood is pumped by the heart around the body, the pressure with which it pushes against the walls of blood vessels changes.

 - limiting your alcohol intake to no more than two drinks per day for men, or one drink per day for women with high blood pressure.

 Lifestyle changes may not be enough.
 Some people also need medication to help reduce blood pressure levels to normal.
-While medicines are usually very effective at lowing blood pressure, they may cause side effects in some people.
+While medicines are usually very effective at lowering blood pressure, they may cause side effects in some people.

 Usually doctors will start a person on a low dose of a medicine and see how it goes.
 If it doesn’t work well enough, or if there are troublesome side effects, other medicines will be used, sometimes in combination, until the blood pressure is controlled.
 This can take time.
 Some people will take medicines for life, although others will find that continuing to lose weight and change their diet reduces the need for medicines.

-RACGP recommends that you regularly review with your doctor or specialist any medications you are taking for high blood pressure or high cholesterol to assess the ongoing benefits and risks.
+The Royal Australian College of General Practitioners recommends that you regularly review with your doctor or specialist any medications you are taking for high blood pressure or high cholesterol to assess the ongoing benefits and risks.
 For further information, visit the Choosing Wisely Australia website.

 Preventing high blood pressure